 If a person cannot ensure this method of application and uses a lesser amount, then SPF 30 is a safer choice and if a person is photosensitive or is under some dermatology/ aesthetic treatment, SPF 50 is preferred.

-6. Look for a broad spectrum SPF moisturizer for better coverage
+6. Look for a broad spectrum SPF moisturiser for better coverage

-Some moisturizers label themselves with SPF.
-What is important is to check is whether the moisturizer contains broad-spectrum sunscreen coverage and whether the SPF is at least 15.
-A dermatologist will be able to guide better in an individualized way.
-In general, it’s better to use sunscreen when out in the sun during the daytime, and a moisturizer in the evening and nighttime.
+Some moisturisers label themselves with SPF.
+What is important is to check is whether the moisturiser contains broad-spectrum sunscreen coverage and whether the SPF is at least 15.
+A dermatologist will be able to guide better in an individualised way.
+In general, it’s better to use sunscreen when out in the sun during the daytime, and a moisturiser in the evening and nighttime.

 7. Apply sunscreen 30 minutes before stepping into the sun

 The sunscreen should be applied after washing the face with a cleanser, after taking a bath, and should be applied 30 minutes before going out in the sun.
 In Indian skin type, if a patient doesn’t have sun allergy issues or is under dermatology/ aesthetic treatment and the person isn’t going out in sun at all, then he/she can skip sunscreen usage.